 ARTLAB+ is a radically inclusive digital media studio for local teens.
-Our programs give youth access to professional technology and art, connecting them to artist mentors who build a community of young creators.
+Our programs give youth access to professional technology and art, connecting them to artist mentors who support teens in building their own creative community.
 We develop critical thinkers and engaged citizens who have the marketable technological skills needed to lead the next generation of innovators.

 ARTLAB+ teens choose their own activities and projects to produce with professional video and photo gear, music and recording equipment, video games and graphic design resources.
-Inspired by the collection and temporary exhibitions, a staff of artist mentors serve school groups during the day and drop-in teens after school, on weekends and during the summer.
-Teens have the opportunities to create clubs, plan events, join production teams and learn in workshops.
-Weekend and weeklong workshops are held year-round to accommodate a wide variety of schedules.
-We welcome all teens, regardless of experience.
+Inspired by the collection and temporary exhibitions, a staff of artist mentors serve drop-in teens after school, during the academic year and summer.
+Teens can hangout, plan events, join production teams and learn in workshops.
+We welcome all teens, 13-19, regardless of experience.

 For questions about ARTLAB+ programs, email Amy Homma.